Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AI.ManagedIdentity.md

 ## DESCRIPTION

-Cognitive Services must authenticate to Azure resources such storage accounts.
+Azure AI services (previously known as Cognitive Services) must authenticate to Azure resources such storage accounts.
-To authenticate to Azure resources, Cognitive Services can use managed identities.
+To authenticate to Azure resources, Azure AI can use managed identities.

 Using Azure managed identities have the following benefits: